 - Store closings and/or modified hours

-- Restaurants and cafe closings, modified hours, or new drive-thru options
+- Restaurants and cafe closings, modified hours, or new drive-through, delivery, or take out options

 - Travel updates and bans